-As your Students’ Union we know and understand that Brexit will bring change to international students.
+As your Students’ Union we know and understand that Brexit will bring change to all students.
 We want to ensure that throughout this process you are informed on what is happening and how this will affect you.

 This is why we undertook a research project which included an online survey, interviews, and focus groups to get your views, opinions, and suggestions on Brexit.